-One approach to providing advertisements on a website is to try to gauge the subject matter of a page, and provide advertising related to that content.
+One approach to providing advertisements on a website is to gauge the subject matter of a page and provide advertising related to that content.
 But many advertisers are interested in delivering advertising that will go to an audience in a certain area or region.

-A different way of delivering ads based upon location would be to attempt to understand the location of the site, if it has one associated with it, and serve yellow pages styled ads on that page.
-A patent application assigned to Microsoft, and released this week explores ways to display ads related to what it believes is the location of a site.
+A different way of delivering ads based upon location would be to attempt to understand the site’s location, if it has one associated with it, and serve yellow pages styled ads on that page.
+A patent application assigned to Microsoft and released this week explores ways to display ads related to what it believes is the location of a site.

-Because the delivery of localized content according to the invention depends not on user input but on an examination of Web sites for these types of indicators, which examination may be performed by programmed agents, localized ads or other content may be automatically generated and delivered without user input or tracking.
+Because the delivery of localized content according to the invention depends not on user input but on an examination of Web sites for these types of indicators, which programmed agents may perform an examination, localized ads or other content may be automatically generated and delivered without user input or tracking.

-According to the invention in one regard, the user may therefore view ads and other content which may be akin to an online “yellow pages” experience, in which advertisements and other content are automatically grouped according to region or area.
+According to the invention, in one regard, the user may view ads and other content that may be akin to an online “yellow pages” experience.
+Advertisements and other content are automatically grouped according to region or area.